 Lack of resources

-In my opinion, this is the biggest obstacle that we face as a society; not just in North America, but all over the world.
+In my opinion, this is the biggest obstacle that we face as a society, not just in North America, but all over the world.
 For example, in Canada we have a Two-tiered mental health care system.
-One element of it is private while, the other is public.
-This has created division because good care comes down to the haves versus the have-nots. $190 an hour it’s way too much for many.
+One element of it is private, while the other is public.
+This has created division because good care comes down to the haves versus the have-nots. $190 an hour is way too much for many.
 This system has put the public system in a state of emergency.
-Not only is there a lack of funding, but also, a lack of resources.
-Again leaving the most vulnerable in society without care.
+Not only is there a lack of funding, but also a lack of resources.
+And again it leaves the most vulnerable in society without care.

 Similarly, many go without because the public system is too short on resources.
 A solution to this problem would be to amalgamate both the private and public sector.

 Modern society puts a high value on work, money and materialistic goods.
 With a priority on money for example, many with mental illness find themselves struggling, as they are at the mercy of their employment.
 Managers aren’t likely to tolerate an employee missing three days a week because of the depression – especially if it happens on a consistent basis.
 Therefore, one is left to push through and keep going regardless of how sick they are.
 Our societal pressure to constantly perform and be quiet about how we feel needs to change.
 No one should fear losing their job because they are sick, period.
 People with a mental health conditions can’t simple “walk it off” because there is work to be done, parties to attend and beautiful places to visit.
 Please, try and understand this.

 Some of our most popular reads – Have a look

 - The sanctuary of earphones.

 - The return to school, post-COVID